calirails/meteor-microscope/readme.txt

 		1. NODE_OPTIONS='--debug' mrt run (if you are using Meteorite)
 		- OR -
-		2. NODE_OPTIONS='--debug' meteor run (or if you don't have Meteorite) Start node-inspector calvin@~/Documents/Safezone/Projects/meteor/microscope$ node-inspector -> just feedback: Node Inspector v0.7.3
+		2. NODE_OPTIONS='--debug' meteor run (or if you don't have Meteorite)
+		3. start node-inspector by running the following: 'node-inspector' as shown below. calvin@~/Documents/Safezone/Projects/meteor/microscope$ node-inspector -> just feedback: Node Inspector v0.7.3
 			-> feedback and instruction to: Visit http://127.0.0.1:8080/debug?port=5858 to start debugging.

-	Go to the URL given by node-inspector in Chrome
-	Debug at will
+		Go to the URL given by node-inspector in Chrome Debug at will
 		Latter, if you need to remove this feature, just unset NODE_OPTIONS == OR ==
 		For server-side debugging, you can use WebStorm or node-inspector: